-Yoga is not just for adults, but also for children!
+Just like for adults, yoga for children is very beneficial!
 I love when I can bring my passion of yoga into my second-grade classroom.
 My second-graders love it too!
 I have found lots of little ways to incorporate yoga into our school day.
 If I don’t do anything yoga related for a few days, I have students begging me to put in a yoga activity.
-We use yoga poses, breathing exercises and mindfulness in my classroom on a daily basis.
+We use yoga poses, breathing exercises and mindfulness in my classroom.
 While I do these things with my students, it would also be great to do with your own children, nieces, nephews, or children that you nanny or care for.

 This post may contain affiliate links.
 Through these links, I get a commission if you purchase something, with no extra cost to you.
 Please know that I only recommend products that I love and personally use/research.

-When I bought the Yoga Pretzels card deck, I started with the breathing exercises with my students.
+When I bought the Yoga Pretzels card deck, I first started with the breathing exercises with my students.
 Each of the exercises mimics how an animal breathes.
 There are cute little stories to go with each one.
-I simply had my students find a comfortable spot to sit in the room and read them the card.
-I wasn’t sure how they would react, would they think it was too silly or childish?
-No!
+I had my students find a comfortable spot to sit in the room and read them the card.
+I wasn’t sure how they would react if they would think it was too silly or childish.
 They loved it!
 We did a card a day.
 Every once in awhile we will go back and repeat some of their favorites.
 We also do box breathing before quizzes and tests.
 Box breathing is where you breath in for four counts, hold your breath for four counts, breathe out for four counts, and hold your breath for four counts.
 The number of counts can vary from four, but I think four is a nice number for children.
-If I notice that a student is having a hard time dealing with an emotion and do a box breathing exercise with just them.
+If I notice that a student is having a hard time dealing with an emotion and I do a box breathing exercise with just them.

 After we did all of the breathing exercise cards, we moved on to the yoga poses in the Yoga Pretzels card deck.
 Just like with the breathing cards, each pose comes with a fun (short) story to read, along with instructions on how to do the pose.
 I have to say, I was surprised that they had such a hard time balancing in poses like tree and warrior 3.
 I think this is because they have a hard time centering themselves and focusing inward.
 They are so concerned with what is going on around them.
 With my background in teaching yoga, I was able to differentiate the poses for them.
 But the cards give good enough descriptions that anyone could use them to guide a child or group of children through them.